Elcock-Lab/uiowa_bd/README.md

 `tail -f uiowa_bd.out`

-**Line 1** makes two sub-folders into which .pdb and restart.files will be written.
+**Line 1** makes two sub-folders into which .pdb and restart.files will be written - if these folders do not exist at run-time then the code will basically hang, continually stating that it is trying to write a .pdb file.

-**Line 2** copies a restart.file into the hardwired filename that uiowa_bd expects and that contains the initial coordinates of all atoms/beads in the system – trust me on this: this file must be called restart.file.001
+**Line 2** copies a restart.file into the hardwired filename that uiowa_bd expects and that contains the initial coordinates of all atoms/beads in the system – trust me on this: this file **must** be called restart.file.001

 **Line 3** runs the code: the first argument is a random seed.
 To obtain different replicate simulations of the same system just change this number (I typically use numbers like 1234, 2345 etc).
 While two otherwise identical runs that use the same random seed should, in principle, produce identical output, in practice, this is only likely to occur when running with a single openmp thread: when more than one thread is used, slight numerical differences will accumulate and cause the trajectories to begin to diverge.